Due diligence reporting tool

 Yes, Nucleus Financial Group (NFG) is registered with the Information Commissioner's Office (ICO) and holds registration number Z9643780.
 Nucleus Financial Services Limited (NFS) is also registered and holds registration number Z9643794.

-How does your platform conform with the seven high level principles on which GDPR is based, and how has your platform demonstrated it meets these requirements?
+How do you comply with the seven high level principles of GDPR, and how do you demonstrate the platform meets these requirements?

 What safeguards are there in relation to my client’s assets on the platform?

-If Nucleus were to fail, client money and assets would be protected under a combination of the FCA’s CASS rules, pension rules and the arrangements operated by the bond providers.
-Under these rules, Nucleus Financial Services is required to maintain books and records that can be accessed by administrators/insolvency practitioners in order to establish where client monies and assets are held and which bank accounts are client money accounts, to ensure prompt return of monies and assets to individual clients.
+In the event Nucleus is unable to continue to operate, client money and assets would be protected under a combination of the FCA’s CASS rules, pension rules and arrangements operated by the bond providers.
+Under these rules, Nucleus is required to maintain books and records that can be accessed by administrators/insolvency practitioners in order to establish where client monies and assets are held and identify client money accounts, to ensure their prompt return to individual clients.
+So, we can assure you, your clients’ money and assets have the highest level of protection.

 If Nucleus were to fail, what would happen to client money and assets?

-Should Nucleus fail, client money and assets would be protected under a combination of the FCA’s CASS rules, pension rules and the arrangements operated by the bond providers.
-Under these rules, Nucleus Financial Services is required to maintain accurate books and records.
+In the event Nucleus is unable to continue to operate, client money and assets would be protected under a combination of the FCA’s CASS rules, pension rules and arrangements operated by the bond providers.

-What protection is there for clients in the event of a failure of a provider, for an asset held in client’s accounts?
+What protection is there for an asset held in client's accounts?

 Investments will be with the individual fund managers and their books and records will reflect legal title consistent with our records.
-All assets bought through the Nucleus platform are registered to a separate nominee so segregated from the financial position of Nucleus.
-These would remain registered to the relevant nominee in case of a Nucleus failure and therefore would be available for the insolvency practitioner or purchasing company to ensure safe return to the clients.
+All assets bought through the Nucleus platform are registered to a separate nominee and therefore segregated from the financial position of Nucleus.
+These would remain registered to the relevant nominee in case of a Nucleus failure and therefore would be available for the insolvency practitioner or purchasing company to ensure safe return to the client.

-If a client holds an investment with a fund manager that's failed, it may be possible to claim compensation but this will depend on the specific circumstances of the fund manager involved.
+If a client holds an investment with a fund manager that's failed, it may be possible to claim compensation, but this will depend on the specific circumstances of the fund manager involved.
+Your CRM will be able to help if this situation arises.

-What action has your platform taken to ensure clients wouldn’t face a deduction from their assets (e.g. to pay administrators fees) in the event of the platform failure?
+What action have you taken to ensure clients wouldn’t face a deduction from their assets (e.g. to pay administrators fees) in the event of a platform failure?

-The special administration regime (2011) introduced the right of administrators to deduct fees involved in returning assets to a client from those assets, even if they are held in trust in nominee accounts.
-This applies in the event of a special administration although instances of special administration are rare.
+The special administration regime (2011) introduced the right of administrators to deduct fees involved in returning assets to a client from those assets, even if they’re held in trust in nominee accounts.
+This applies in the event of a special administration although instances of these events are rare.
+A special administration is an insolvency process that makes sure essential services continue to be delivered.

-We have a guide – 'the investor protection guide' (https://nucleusnutshell.bethebrand.com/mb/j0VTS) – which explains protection in more detail.
+Our guide titled 'the investor protection guide' explains protection in more detail.

-What processes does your platform insist on to ensure all communication between a firm and platform is secure?
-Does your platform offer a secure messaging service?
+What processes does your platform use to ensure all two way communication with a firm is secure, such as a secure messaging service?

-We uses Jira messaging to ensure secure communication with firms.
-If an adviser firm wants to raise a query with us, they can do so by raising a Jira.
-Each firm has their own Jira 'project' and for each firm there’s a dedicated client relationship manager (CRM) who is responsible for managing the firm's workflow.
+We use JIRA messaging to ensure secure communication with firms.
+If an adviser firm wants to raise a query with us, they can do so by raising a JIRA ticket.
+Each firm has their own JIRA 'project' and for each firm there’s a dedicated Client Relationship Manager (CRM) who is responsible for managing the firm's workflow.

-For firms that don't actively engage or who use the platform sporadically, you can still access support through a centralised team who can provide ad hoc guidance on administration and processing as required.
+For firms that don't have a dedicated Client Relations Manager, you can still access support through a centralised team who can provide ad hoc guidance on administration and processing as required.

 What measures do you have in place to prevent fraud attempts?